-- Developed in consultation with dieticians and other health professionals, BCNA's free Healthy eating and breast cancer booklet is designed to help you maintain a healthy diet, both during and after treatment.
+- Developed in consultation with dieticians and other health professionals, BCNA's Healthy eating and breast cancer booklet is designed to help you maintain a healthy diet, both during and after treatment.

 - If you think talking to others online and sharing experiences will help you can join our online network.